 Stranger danger!
 Spam filters don’t like it if you’re not acquainted with the person receiving the email.
 We recommend using merge tags to personalize the To: field of your campaign and only send through verified domains.

 If anyone with the same IP has sent spam in the past, some spam filters are more likely to flag an outgoing campaign.
-When you send through elfoMAP, your email is delivered through our servers, so if one person or organisation sends spam, it could affect deliverability for our other users.
+When you send through elfoMAP, your email is delivered through our servers, so if one person or organization sends spam, it could affect deliverability for our other users.
 That’s why we work vigilantly to keep our sending reputation clean and pristine.

 Be careful of sloppy coding, extra tags, or code pulled in from Microsoft Word when designing your email layout.
 We recommend using one of elfoMAP’s templates or having an experienced designer.